-The DAYS360 function, one of Excel's Date and Time functions, can be used in accounting systems to calculate the number of days between two dates based on a 360-day year (twelve 30-day months).
+The DAYS360 function can be used in accounting systems to calculate the number of days between two dates based on a 360-day year (twelve 30-day months).

 The syntax for the DAYS360 function is: